Best Ammo for Smith and Wesson M&P 9mm Shield

 After testing several loads in my Smith & Wesson M&P Shield 9mm, I found Hornady Critical Defense to be the most accurate.

-It doesn't matter how fast or hard-hitting the round is if you can't hit the target when it matters most, which is why I use these rounds in my CCW to this day.
+It doesn't matter how fast or hard-hitting the round is if you can't hit the target when it matters most.
+That's why I use these rounds in my CCW today.

-I have yet to have a malfunction when shooting these brass cases, which gives me peace of mind because I know I can count on them to fire if I'm ever forced to use them.
+I have yet to have a malfunction when firing this brass-cased ammo.
+That gives me peace of mind, because I know I can count on them to fire if I'm ever forced to use them.

-Though the Critical Defense rounds don't have the highest muzzle velocity or energy, they are still plenty capable of quickly stopping a threat thanks to the jacketed-hollow point bullet.
+Though the Critical Defense rounds don't have the highest muzzle velocity or energy, their jacketed hollow point bullets are still plenty capable of quickly stopping a threat.

 The biggest drawback is the price.
 At well over $1.00 per round, you won't want to practice with this ammo every day.